databendlabs/databend/docs/doc/30-reference/30-sql/00-ddl/20-table/60-optimize-table.md

     - A new snapshot of table will be created and added to the history, by this compaction operation.
     - Depending on the size of the given table, it may take quite a while to complete the execution.
     - The option LIMIT sets the maximum number of segments to be compacted.
-In this case, Databend will select them segments randomly.
+In this case, Databend will select and compact the latest segments.

 -  `OPTIMIZE TABLE <table_name> COMPACT SEGMENT [LIMIT <segment_count>]`

     Compacts the table data by merging small segments into larger ones.

     - See [Compacting Segments Only](#compacting-segments-only) for when you need this command.
     - The option LIMIT sets the maximum number of segments to be compacted.
-In this case, Databend will select the segments randomly.
+In this case, Databend will select and compact the latest segments.

 - `OPTIMIZE TABLE <table_name> ALL`